vasartam/sass-tools-test/README.md

 # sass-tools-test
 Sample project for visual testing `@vasart/sass-tools` library.

 For now there are no visual testing library integrated into `sass-tools`.
-The

 ## Installation